 If you or someone you love has been injured in a motorcycle accident that was caused by another person’s negligence, please seek legal assistance as soon as possible.
 You need someone who will investigate the entire crash and deal with all parties involved to get the maximum amount of compensation possible.

 At the Law Offices of Greg Prosmushkin, P.C., we know that medical expenses are only one facet of the total accident-related costs.
 Not only will we work to cover all medical expenses, but we will fight to recover lost wages if you cannot work, pain and suffering damages, and even punitive damages.
-When you need a motorcycle accident attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 215-543-7220.
+When you need a Motorcycle Accident Lawyer in Philadelphia, you can contact us for a free consultation by calling 215-673-7733.